 - 1. Familiarize themselves with, and maintain the EBS in accordance with, the procedures for the EBS in the manufacturer's user's and technical guide. - 2.
 Clean and disinfect33 the EBS in accordance with the manufacturer's procedures after each flight. - 3.
 Securely store the EBS and related equipment when not in use. - 4.
-Develop a maintenance tracking system for EBS and related equipment.
-A copy of the EBS tracking documentation will be provided to the RAM and NAM monthly.
+For BSEE owned and maintained equipment, develop a maintenance tracking system for EBS and related equipment.
+An ALSE Technician will inspect all EBS in accordance with DOI and manufacturer guidance.
+A copy of the EBS tracking documentation will be provided every 180 days to the RAM/RASM and annually (calendar year) to the NAM/NASM.